Houssem-Triki/MIMIC/README.md

 ## Installing MIMIC.jl
 [Download](https://github.com/Houssem-Triki/MIMIC/archive/refs/heads/main.zip) the Project and unzip it in your working folder.

-In Julia's REPL, change the working directory with the command `cd("D:/MyWorkingFolder/MIMIC_Tool")` to your working folder.
+In Julia's REPL, change the working directory with the command `cd("D:/MyWorkingFolder/MIMIC-main/MIMIC_Tool")` to your working folder.
 (*Warning*: the command cd needs to be writen in the same synthax as the example, without special characters or spaces).

 Run then the command `include("MIMIC.jl")` in order to load MIMIC's code in Julia.

-## Running the example
+## Running the example (issued from publication soumission to Plant Phenomics on Tree C22 data)
 Launch the initialisation with the command `MIMICinit()`.
 Launch the simulation by typing `MIMICmain(Scheduled_tasks_List)`.